ThatBlockyPenguin/Blog_Dev/docs/article/game-changing-tech.md

 With the inclusion of such services, game developers have had to put systems in place that ensure a fair and welcoming space for everyone.
 This may be by creating filters that prevent certain words from appearing in messages, by implementing a banning feature that allows repeat offenders to be removed from the platform, and so on.

 There are also new security risks being exposed by computer games.
-A report by SecurityHQ states that “there has been a monumental surge in targeted cyber-attacks against the gaming sector, with a 167% increase in web application attacks in 2021 alone”.
+A report by SecurityHQ states that _"there has been a monumental surge in targeted cyber-attacks against the gaming sector, with a 167% increase in web application attacks in 2021 alone"_.
 Of course, as the industry grows, the motivation for a successful attack grows with it. [^27]

 A recent example is _Minecraft_ and the Log4Shell vulnerability.
 Log4Shell was discovered by Chen Zhaojun of the Alibaba Cloud Security Team, and is the name given to a zero-day vulnerability in Log4j, a popular logging framework for the Java programming language. _Minecraft: Java Edition_ is developed in the Java programming language, and uses Log4j, and as such, was affected by this vulnerability. [^28] [^29]